top of page

 • Squalane

-Step 4 – Barrier Repair Moisturizer (AM/PM)
+Step 4 – Barrier-Supporting Moisturiser (AM/PM)

 Benefits:

-• Protects and repairs the skin barrier
+• Helps support and maintain skin barrier function

-• Keeps skin soft all day
+• Helps keep skin feeling soft throughout the day

 Key Ingredients: